doanduyhai/Achilles/README.markdown

  **Tweet** here is a simple POJO.

  The declaration for the field *tweets* is only a place holder. **WideMap** is an interface exposing some useful operations for wide row.
- These operations mimic Cassandra slice range query.
+ These operations mimic Cassandra *slice range* API.
 Check [Internal wide row](/doanduyhai/achilles/tree/master/documentation/annotations.markdown) for more details.

  To initialize the *tweets* field, you must get an **User** entity from the EntityManager (call to *find()* or *merge()*):